giancarllocanaver/boat-price-forecast/README.md

 - Matplotlib
 - tqdm

-They all can be installed with the installers available in the 'INSTALL' folder, or using the pip install command.
+They all can be installed with the installers available in the 'INSTALL' folder (if conda available), or using the pip install command.

 ## *References* :earth_americas: